 - Where colonisation has disintegrated culture, avoid using the term 'lost'.
-Instead use words like '(partially) destroyed'. - When referring to children removed from their families under assimilation policies, the word 'stolen' or 'removed' should be used rather than 'lost'. - When referring to colonial occupation of Indigenous lands, use the words 'taken' or 'stolen' and avoid the word 'lost'. - Use the term 'stolen wages' to refer to income denied to Indigenous employees during the assimilation era.
+Instead use words like '(partially) destroyed'. - When referring to children removed from their families under assimilation policies, the word 'stolen' or 'removed' should be used rather than 'lost'. - When referring to colonial occupation of First Nations lands, use the words 'taken' or 'stolen' and avoid the word 'lost'. - Use the term 'stolen wages' to refer to income denied to Aboriginal and Torres Strait Islander employees during the assimilation era.

-- x = Indigenous Australian culture has been lost. - x = Many Indigenous groups have lost their traditional lands as a result of colonisation. - x = Many Indigenous families lost children as a result of assimilation policies. - $\sqrt{\ }$ = Colonisation devastated many elements of Indigenous culture. - $\sqrt{\ }$ = Melbourne is built on land taken from Wurundjeri and Bunurong people. - $\sqrt{\ }$ = Children removed from their families under the government's assimilation policies are known as the Stolen Generations.
+- x = First Nations cultures have been lost. - $\mathbf{x} = \text{Many First Nations Peoples have lost their traditional lands as a result of colonisation.}$ - x = Many First Nations families lost children as a result of assimilation policies. - $\sqrt{\ }$ = Colonisation devastated many elements of First Nations cultures. - $\sqrt{\ }$ = Melbourne is built on land taken from Wurundjeri and Bunurong People. - \surd = Children removed from their families under the government's assimilation policies are known as the Stolen Generations.